San Diego, CA

-Just a half block from Petco Park is The Tin Fish.
+Located one-half mile from Petco Park is The Tin Fish.
 They serve a mean fish taco which goes perfect with a 32 ounce beer on their outdoor patio.
 Tin Fish has a nice atmosphere and is a Ballpark Chaser favorite.
 A couple of fun Irish bars close to the ballpark include Henry’s Pub and The Field.
 If you want a quicker option, try Gaslamp Pizza for amazing pie by the slice.
 Gaslamp is highly recommended by the locals and we see why.
 Gaslamp is open late (3am) and just blocks from Petco Field which makes a stop after the game very convenient.
-If you don't mind a chain, the Yard House is an experience for any beer lover.
-Just a mile from Petco Park, the Yard House is "home of the world's largest selection of draft beer".
-With roughly 250 selections of beer and 130 menu items, this stop is a no-brainer.

 Ballpark Chasers Favorite Bar- Stone Brewery Co.

 Once inside Petco Park, head to the Mercado.
 Located on the main concourse (by section 108), the Mercado is a food lover’s smorgasbord.
 From seafood, to Mexican food, to barbecue, to Italian food, the Mercado has it all along with gorgeous views of Coronado Island and the San Diego Bay.
-If you are seeking a full service restaurant, check out Rimel's Rotisserie located on the roof of the Western Metal Supply Co.
-Building.
-Rimels serves grilled Mahi Mahi tacos, steaming wok-seared rice bowls , chicken and vegetable pot-stickers, and rotisseries chicken combos.
 Seaside Market and Phil's BBQ are also great options and are both found on the main concourse.
-Our last recommendation, Fish Grotto, turns out fish ‘n chips, fried shrimp and just about everything else fish related.
+Our last recommendation, Gaglione Brothers, is known for their cheesesteaks served on imported Philly rolls.

 WHERE TO BUY TICKETS?

 Ballpark Chasers very seldom have difficulty purchasing tickets at the Padres box office before a home game.
 With that being said, big market teams such as Boston, New York and Chicago will bring out more local fans.
-Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.
+Ballpark Chasers recommends pre-purchasing your tickets through the Padres ticket office.